Green Building Episode 9: Choosing Cabinetry for Low Carbon Footprint and High Indoor Air Quality

 Our kitchen cabinets and bathroom cabinets are made with PureBond Hardwood Plywood, which uses soy-based adhesive to eliminate formaldehyde off-gassing typical of conventional plywood.
 To further support healthy air quality inside our eco house, we chose low VOC cabinet finishes.

 Peckham Architecture’s LEED Platinum home headquarters is Missouri’s first Passive House Institute US (PHIUS) Certified building.
-This project has also been featured in the Columbia Business Times and Columbia Missourian.
+This project has also been featured in COMO Magazine and Columbia Missourian.

 To get ideas or start your own green building project, contact us today.
 A 1-hour consultation with Peckham Architecture includes project meeting notes, cost estimate and fee proposal for $250.

 NEXT: Sustainable landscaping